CristinaRuth/cristina-ruth/src/pages/posts/15-skills-you-need-to-be-a-successful-developer-consultant.md

 Being able to do so will help convince customers of concepts you want them to do.
 🙂

->**Cristina:** We see this often as many of our clients have a vague idea for their business but know nothing about tech, electronics, materials, or design.
+>**Steve:** We see this often as many of our clients have a vague idea for their business but know nothing about tech, electronics, materials, or design.
 They get frustrated if we can't explain why building their thing has a line item for user account management or whatever.

 >**Bo:** Yep, doing so in a way that client doesn’t feel stupid .
 I have a hard time keeping up with concepts and esp their acronyms in parallel techs all the time.
 And things change so fast..